Fast Fiber Orientation Estimation in Diffusion MRI from kq-Space Sampling and Anatomical Priors

-The spatial distribution maps of the different brain tissues can be obtained from the segmentation of a structural image of the imaged brain.
-Such image is generally acquired by default in clinical practice, alternatively the spatial distribution maps can be estimated from the $\textbf{s}_0$ image.
-In our approach, we propose to explicitly take advantage of the prior knowledge of tissue distributions over the space in order to further regularize the ill-posed FOD estimation problem.
-More formally, we assume to know which tissues are responsible for the generation of the signal in each voxel.
-The number of voxels containing white matter, gray matter and CSF tissue, are known and indicated with $N_1$, $N_2$ and $N_3$ respectively.
-In order to fully exploit the tissue distribution information, we propose a novel formulation for the FOD global problem in the kq-space.
-To this aim, we define 3 different variables $S_1 \in \mathbb{R_+}^{n\times N_1}$, $S_2 \in \mathbb{R_+}^{1\times N_2}$ and $S_3 \in \mathbb{R_+}^{1\times N_3}$, related to the white matter tissue, the gray matter tissue and the CSF, respectively.
-More specifically, $S_1$ contains the effective FODs associated with the white matter fiber while, $S_2$ models the isotropic behavior characterizing the gray matter tissue.
-In analogous way, $S_3$ takes into account the isotropic behavior of the CSF.
+More specifically, $S_1$ contains the effective FOD coefficients associated with the white matter fiber, $S_2$ models the isotropic behavior characterizing the gray matter tissue, and $S_3$ takes into account the isotropic behavior of the CSF.
 The object $X$ is fully characterized by $S=(S_1,S_2,S_3)$ through the linear mapping $X=\mathcal{Z}(S)$, where the operator $\mathcal{Z}$ concatenates the matrices resulting from the expansions of $S_1$, $S_2$ and $S_3$ with zero-valued columns in the places of the voxels that are known to not contain the corresponding tissue.